How to Avoid Fighting Rust Borrow Checker

 | ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ mutable borrow occurs here

-This code is totally memory-safe: the .add_score() only touch the total_score field, and .get_children() only touch the children field.
+That code is totally memory-safe: the .add_score() only touch the total_score field, and .get_children() only touch the children field.
 They work on separate data, but borrow checker thinks they overlap, because of contagious borrow:

 - In